crim-dev/BrackenPackExtras/README.md

 ## Contributing

 We accept pull requests.
 Make sure to write your code coherently.

-Every scoreboard and entity tag is set under the `bp` namespace (e.g. `bp.entity`, `bp.boss`) A more detailed guide is to be written.
+Every scoreboard and entity tag is set under the `bp` namespace (e.g. `bp.entity`, `bp.boss`)

+A more detailed guide has yet to be written.